 |Pricing||RM250/month = RM3000/year||1 job ad = RM600 (1 use only)||1 job slot = RM1800 (1 year)RM150/month|

 Feature Comparison: Weighing Cost Against Returns

 The amounts we spend on posting job ads on average vary depending on our subscription plan for each platform.
 This is when we must consider objective costs and how much closer each package can bring us to our goals.
 Among our top hiring platforms, here’s how they compare.

 Let’s start with the most basic plan we’re on — LinkedIn Premium Business.
 Subscribing to their premium business plan allows us to enjoy free job postings, or, Limited Listings.
 However, these listings are only visible to candidates who search for jobs on LinkedIn or on a company’s LinkedIn page.

 On Hiredly, we partake of an annual subscription plan, choosing one of two popular packages — job slots and unlimited job tokens.
 Job slots are job advertisement spaces on the app, while job tokens allow for unlimited job postings on the app.
-As a development agency with recurring openings of the same role, the first package was a better fit for us.
-With each job slot, our listings can be recycled as many times as we want within a 12-month period.
+As a development agency that often has openings for the same role, the first package was better for us.
+With each job slot, we can reuse our listings as many times as we want over the course of a year.